fromothers/www.maxhallinan.com/posts/_drafts/2018-04-09-imagine-an-optional-assignment-operator-for-javascript.md

 foo = foos[0];
 {% endhighlight %}

-I prefer to use `null` to signal the absence of a value.
+Here `undefined` is used to signal the absence of value.
+I prefer `null` for this purpose.
-If I always use `null` to null an assignment, then I can depend on `undefined` values to signal something broken or unexpected.
+When null values are literally `null`, then I can depend on `undefined` to indicate something broken or unexpected.

 Another example is: